Madina89/Infrastructure_2019/README.md

 VPC wiil create across two availability zones: two private and public subnets,corrsponding NAT instances,with all route tables set up for you.
 You need two new variables, your `key_name and ``ssh_public_key` is the name of an EC2 key pair to assign to instances.
 Create a file `terraform.tfvars` to hold the values to your variables.
-On the terraform directory in your terminal you can run {terreaform init} this will download the modules from GitHub and initialize a working directory for Terraform.
+On the terraform directory in your terminal you can run {terreaform init} On the terminal start running this commnads:
-Then you have the command {terraform apply and enter YES} after few you should see a success message.
+`terraform init
+`terraform plan`
+`terraform apply --var -file=gitlab.tfvars`
 "YOU SHOULD ALWAYS INSPECT THE OUTPUT OF THE TERRAFORM BEFORE APPLYIN BY RUNNING THE COMMAND `terraform plan` "